 Planning for the future information technology needs of Allegany County Government is a primary concern and daily consideration of the Information Technology Division.
 In order to remain on the cutting edge of service delivery, it is essential that we not become complacent in our use and understanding of technology.
 Development requires continual examination of business processes, partnership building to eliminate duplicate services and enhance available services, employee training, infrastructure analysis and planning, and looking for innovative ways to continually improve our service through information technology.

-The Information Technology Division manages eight local area networks, a wide area network, VoIP telephone systems, four websites, and five intranets.
-The Information Technology Division installs, repairs, and procures software and hardware for 15 separate departments including their divisions and operating units, Allegany County Circuit Court, Child Abuse Task Force, Allegany County Visitors and Convention Center and others.
+The Information Technology Division manages eight local area networks, a wide area network, VoIP telephone systems, public and internal facing websites.
+The Information Technology Division installs, repairs, and procures software and hardware for 15 separate departments including their divisions and operating unit.
 The Information Technology Division also coordinates vendor purchased system implementation and enhancements.
 Allegany County Government participates in group purchasing of all computer systems and MOLP software to keep cost at a minimum.
 The Information Technology Division has a centralized technology purchasing and a Technology Request Tracking System.

 The Information Technology Division recognizes that a well-trained workforce is essential to productive service.
 It is our goal to provide hands-on training opportunities both in-house and outside for all County employees as well as supplemental instruction throughout the year.
 Over one hundred training seats are offered annually to County employees in addition to specialized training conducted at the Allegany County Office Complex.
 Training is coordinated and developed through the Information Technology Division and is geared to the position and responsibilities of the employee.